AbrarAdnan/Geekbot/README.md

     storage_utils.py: Contains shared helper functions for document processing and database management.

     get_embedding_function.py: Defines the embedding model used for converting text into vectors.

-    watch.py: A background script that automatically indexes new files as you add them.

     chroma/: The directory where the vector database is stored.